 The general rule is that the tax for a particular tax year is based on the profits of the 12 months to your accounting date in that tax year.
 For example, the tax for 2018/19 could be based on accounts for a year ending on various dates ranging from 6 April 2017 to 5 April 2018.

 This means that you have more time for the tax to be worked out if your accounts year-end is earlier in the tax year, which is why 30 April remains such a popular year-end for self-employed people.

 Although this can be a disadvantage if there is a business downturn and tax is then payable on the higher profits when maybe income has reduced.

 How is tax collected?

-Tax returns covering income for the year ending 5 April 2017 should have been submitted to HMRC by 31 October 2017 for paper returns or 31 January 2018 for online filing.
-The return will include a self assessment calculation of your liability to income tax and capital gains tax.
+Tax returns covering income for the year ending 5 April 2018 should have been submitted to HMRC by 31 October 2018 for paper returns or 31 January 2019 for online filing.
+The return will include a self-assessment calculation of your liability to income tax and capital gains tax.

 There are automatic penalties for late filing of tax returns.

-Gradually sources of income reported to HMRC (such as PAYE income from April 2017 and interest paid by banks and building societies from 2018) will be shown on the PTA for the taxpayer to check and approve, rather than requiring him to submit a return.
+Sources of income reported to HMRC (PAYE income from April 2017 is a point in case and interest paid by banks and building societies from 2018) will be shown on the PTA for the taxpayer to check and approve, rather than requiring him to submit a return.

 Payment of tax

 Payments on account of income tax and class 4 NICs are due each year on 31 January and 31 July.
 These interim payments will be based on one half of the total liability (less any tax deducted at source).